What you can do to minimise security threats

 Your IT department is likely to be extremely well versed in the necessary precautions, but there are steps that an individual can take to reduce these risks and ensure data integrity.

-Your starting point as a responsible CA Student Member must always be to understand and follow your own firm’s security protocol: remember that you will have signed up to follow this and it is likely to be a disciplinary matter if you do not abide by the terms.
+Your starting point as a responsible trainee CA must always be to understand and follow your own firm’s security protocol: remember that you will have signed up to follow this and it is likely to be a disciplinary matter if you do not abide by the terms.

 If you haven’t looked at it for some time, this could be a timely reminder.
 As a general rule, if you are ever unsure you should always seek clarification from your IT team.